 LA Q&A With Erika:

 What’s your favorite thing about LA?

 The LA Girl!
 Okay, also the LA chic “hustle.”
 I feel like LA is filled with people wanting more for their lives than the circumstances they were given, which is what my life and brand is all about.
 I see futures being created all around me here and so much courage!
 I always wonder what it would be like if a majority of the world said “YES” to pursuing their ultimate dreams and desires and I think LA is a tiny microcosm of what that would look like.

 What is your favorite LA neighborhood?

 WEHO!
 I love West Hollywood.
-I feel that the pace is un-matched anywhere else in the city.
+The pace is un-matched anywhere else in the city.
 I do live there, so maybe I’m a bit bias, but the streets are alive with the latest openings and events- there is always something to do!
 Oddly enough, I don’t always take advantage of that like I should, but I take humorous comfort in knowing if I “REALLY” wanted to, I could just walk out my front door.
-Haha.

 What has been your favorite LA experience?

 Our LA Girl Gratitude in The Park Meet Ups.
 I’m so happy that The LA Girl community is thriving and living their most inspired lives.
 Big lives require taking a moment to re-center and focus on your personal goals, your intentions and the routes to manifesting your desires quicker.
 So I love that I get to share my personal development practices in a setting of boss company.
 Our next meet up is September 25th.